JanDeDobbeleer/oh-my-posh/docs/docs/configuration.md

 #### Diamond

-While Powerline works great with as single symbol, sometimes you want a segment to have a different start and end symbol.
+While Powerline works great with a single symbol, sometimes you want a segment to have a different start and end symbol.
 Just like a diamond: `< my segment text >`.
 The difference between this and plain is that the diamond symbols take the segment background as their foreground color.